 Film Review: My Darling Clementine (1946)

 My Darling Clementine, despite its flaws, became a solid box office hit and later became enshrined as one of the great Western classics among Ford-worshipping film scholars.
-Although it doesn’t actually lives to its lofty reputation, today’s viewers, at least those that like the genre, might appreciate it as good example of Ford’s talent.
+Although it doesn’t actually live up to its lofty reputation, today’s viewers, at least those that like the genre, might appreciate it as a good example of Ford’s talent.

 RATING: 6/10 (++)